Overview

 • Statement of Purpose

 • The statement of purpose is the most important element of your application packet.
 This letter needs to reflect who you are, your goals and why you would be an asset to the Global Health & Society program.
 It is very important to ensure it is grammatically correct and as detailed as possible.
 The statement of purpose should be no more than two pages in length.
-Please review before your submit.
+Please review before your submission.

 Below is a link to help you get started: